orsonteodoro/gcf2/README.md

 5. UBSan may still need to be linked in dependencies of the package that have missing symbols.
 Re-emerge these dependency packages using step 1.
 6. Disable CFI for this package.
-UBSan may still need to be linked.
 If this package is has a noreserve or CFI init problem corresponding to [Err 7] and [Err 13] in package.env, disable CFI in each named dependency temporary until this package is emerged then re-emerge back the dependencies with CFI.
 When you rollback, this may cause CFI missing symbols.
-Resolution is also discussed in [the next section below](https://github.com/orsonteodoro/gentoo-cflags#resolving-the-case-5-error).
+Resolution is also discussed in
+[the next section below](https://github.com/orsonteodoro/gentoo-cflags#resolving-the-case-5-error).

 For case 6 use \`equery b libfile\` to determine the package